 Tanya stared at the wheel.
 “Sorry.”

-I drew a deep breath.
-“He’s all I think about, you know.
-We were in the same place when it happened.
-What if he got the same weird firefly powers that I did?
-I mean, that kind of power in the hands of that kind of person…”
+“I can’t stop thinking about him,” I said.
+“We were in the same place when it happened.
+What if he has the same powers as me?
+That kind of power in the hands of that kind of person…”

 The weight in my chest sunk into a pit.
 I forced a smile.
 “Yeah, but I’ve got this power now.
 What’s the point if I don’t use it for something good?”

 She turned the volume back.
 “Just giving you an out, KC.
 You know I’ve got your back.”